michalzamboch/linux_scripts/README.md

 # Linux scripts
-Scripts to automate and make easier daily use of Linux machines.
+Scripts to automate work on Linux machines.
+These scripts can be used for regular maintenance and also for automatization of fresh installs.